tux4kids/Tuxpaint-Android/README.md

 then dir walk operation defined in dirwalk.c will work as supposed to load resource.
 This solution had the problem that, in multiuser Androids,  plain users(i.e. not owner) got Tux Paint crashed as they were denied from reading /data/data/org.tuxpaint/files

-Current solution: All stuff are put uncompressed into the assets folder, then we use a custom fopen to access it, see the files in jni/tp-assets-fopen
+Current solution: All stuff are put uncompressed into the assets folder, then we use a custom fopen to access it, see the files in jni/tp-assets-fopen.
+This current solution has the problem that the directories in the assets are hardcoded in the Tux Paint's code.

 Issue 7: How to save pictures.